KSonPham/pRAG/README.md

 # pRAG

-pRAG is an advanced fully local question-answering system specifically designed for scientific documentation.
+pRAG is an production-ready fully local question-answering system specifically designed scientific documentation.
 It leverages state-of-the-art retrieval-augmented generation (RAG) techniques to help students, researchers, and academics efficiently extract and synthesize information from academic papers and documents.

 ## Features